Acrobat Ants Identification Guide

 +

-Acrobat ants commonly enter homes through tree branches touching the structure, utility lines, cracks in foundations, and gaps around windows and doors.
-They're excellent climbers and often trail along wires and pipes.
-Firewood stored against the house is another common entry point.
+Acrobat ants enter homes through tree branches touching the house, utility lines, cracks in foundations, and gaps around windows and doors.
+They climb well and often travel along wires and pipes.
+Firewood stacked against the house is another common way they get in.

 What's the difference between acrobat ants and carpenter ants?